-- Now prepare tampering.
+- Now, prepare to tamper.
 Pour 2 tbsp oil in a pot.
-Heat to medium high.
+Heat to medium-high.

 - When hot, add mustard seeds.
 When they start spluttering, add cumin.
-Cook till golden brown.
+Cook until golden brown.

 - Add black lentils.
-Fry till golden brown.
+Fry until golden brown.

 - Add curry leaves.
 When they stop spluttering, add turmeric powder.
-Turn off stove.
+Turn off the stove.

 - Add tampering to chutney while it is still hot.
 Deglaze tampering pot with little chutney.

-- This chutney will stay fresh in refrigerator for 1 week.
-Use it for as many meals with in a week.
+- This chutney will stay fresh in the refrigerator for 1 week.
+Use it for as many meals within a week.